Dead245/Unity3D-AiPatrolWithWidget/README.md

+# This is an old version, I am in the process of creating an updated one.

 # Unity3D - AI Patrol With Widget - Unity Version: 2021.3.0f1
 Using a custom editor window, one can quickly create paths for NPCs to walk on through a game enviroment in Unity.
 <p align="center">